I am in no way responsible for your actions

 be safe.
 The information on this site

 is provided as just that, information.
 Gather as much

 information from multiple sources as possible.
 Above all be safe and THINK for

 There are a few canyons that are too skinny for a lot of people

 to visit.
 If you are claustrophobic you will be very

 uncomfortable.
-Also if you are too large you simply will
+Also if you are too large you simply will not

-into before you venture into one of those very tight canyons.
+you venture into one of those very tight canyons.

 Canyoneering includes a variety of dangers